New Reception Class 2021

-This page has been designed to keep you informed of relevant information and to provide you with key updates given the situation we are currently in with the pandemic.
+This page has been designed to keep you informed of relevant information and to provide you with key updates before we welcome you and your child to our school.

 If you have any questions regarding your child starting in Reception in September, please send them in to this email address.